dfrnoch/discord-sniper/README.md

 ![Showcase](https://i.imgur.com/iEq1pLO.png)

-`WARN: Using a selfbot is against TOS, It's not my fault if you get a ban when someone reports you`
+`WARNING: Using a selfbot is against Discord's TOS, It's not my fault if you get a ban when someone reports you`